oscarb/pad/_docs/android-development-notes.md

 Automatically runs on the background thread in order, perfect for one off tasks that need to be handled in the background _in order_.

+Runs on a worker thread (compared to the main thread for a Service).

+Stops itself after requests have been handled unlike a Service which needs to be stopped with `stopSelf()` or `stopService()`

 [Comparing T10.01-Exercise-IntentServices...T10.01-Solution-IntentServices · udacity/ud851-Exercises](https://github.com/udacity/ud851-Exercises/compare/T10.01-Exercise-IntentServices...T10.01-Solution-IntentServices)